Can I Withdraw My PF After Filling an SSN Form with My Previous Employer?

 Dear Subhasish,

-It is not compulsory to transfer your PF amount to new company.
-Tata company is Exempted establishment.
-Exempted establishment deposit their PF amount in Trust & Pension amount in EPFO. you can withdraw your PF amount by submitting Form 19 but you have to transfer your Pension amount to your new PF No.
+It is not compulsory to transfer your PF amount to a new company.
+Tata company is an Exempted establishment.
+Exempted establishments deposit their PF amount in a Trust and Pension amount in EPFO.
+You can withdraw your PF amount by submitting Form 19, but you have to transfer your Pension amount to your new PF number.

 Regards,